 | Case Size |

-Movement is running.
-Case is in great condition with no signs of polish.
+Movement is running and keeping time +/- 3 minutes per day.
+Case is in great condition with light scratching and wear and no overt signs of polishing.
 Lugs edges are sharp and well defined.
+Acrylic crystal has minor scratching present.

 Hamilton was founded in 1892 in Lancaster, Pennsylvania, building its reputation on highly-precise timekeeping through railroad-grade pocket watches that helped keep America’s rapidly expanding rail system running safely.
 That reputation soon carried into military use: during World War I and II, Hamilton supplied precision wristwatches, chronometers, and timing instruments to U.S. forces, even halting civilian production during WWII to meet military demand.
 These wartime watches, often known as “campaign watches” or “trench watches” helped accelerate the shift from pocket watches to wristwatches and cemented Hamilton as a name associated with reliability under pressure.